TV/Internet Rugby Game Listings in Canada

 Major League Rugby

-With no Canadian teams in the league this year, it was an All American affair and therefore of rather diminished interest to us here in Canada.
-However, a lot of Canadian players are playing in the league so it was definitely worth a look.
-The action kicked off on February 15th and you’re be able to catch all the games live and on demand for free on the Rugby Network.
+With no Canadian teams in the league this year, it is an All-American affair and therefore of somewhat diminished interest to us here in Canada, especially now that Canadian players are regarded as tariffable commodities.
+Without the mega amounts of money involved in something like the NHL, it means there are now only a handful of Canadian players in the MLR, further reducing our interest in a league that appears to be struggling to make any sort of impact on the North American sporting landscape.
+This year’s action kicks off on March 28th, and you’ll be able to catch all the games live and on demand for free on the Rugby Network.

 YouTube wrapup for the Week and General Internet Listings for following International Rugby

 Our YouTube favorite is Squidge Rugby.
 He and his brother’s highly entertaining and insightful videos on our glorious sport have been The Lineout’s number one YouTube go-to for quite some time now.
 The videos are well put together, and the analysis is absolutely top drawer.
 They have some fascinating insights into the topic being discussed and have a production value that is both highly amusing and ingenious.
 Well worth your time and more than likely to put a smile on your face over a cup of coffee and provide some talking points with your rugby mates.
-Here’s his look at the World Cup draw along with his classic compendium of the best moments of 2025 and his always illuminating Teams of the Year by Position.
+Here’s his look at the try scoring phenomenon that seems to be going on in our game and some wraps on the Women’s Six Nations and a look at England’s squad selection for the Summer:

 For a contrasting opinion from New Zealand and our other fan favorite, we also really like Two Cents Rugby on YouTube.
 Mark is an enthusiastic Kiwi fan who knows his players and the game and probably has the most extensive rugby jersey collection on the net.
 Along with the mighty Squidge, his opinions are so respected that both are now regular contributors to Planet Rugby.
 As mentioned above, his father, the legendary Gazza, has not been well, and it is with a very heavy heart that we announce that he has passed away.
 As a tribute to Gazza, let’s all fulfill his wishes and get Mark’s subscriber count to 100,000+ if you’re not a subscriber already.